biojava/biojava-tutorial/structure/alignment.md

 the multiple residue equivalencies (EQRs) to minimize a score function that depends on the inter-residue distances.

-Although the main idea is the same as in the original algorithm, some details of the implementation have been changed in the BioJava version.
-They are described in the main class, but as a summary:
+However, some details of the implementation have been changed in the BioJava version.
+They are described in the main class, as a summary:

 1. It accepts **any pairwise alignment** algorithm (instead of being attached to CE), so any of the algorithms described before is suitable for generating a seed for optimization.
 Note that this property allows *non-topological* and *flexible* multiple structure alignments, always restricted by the pairwise alignment algorithm limitations.
-2. The **moves** in the Monte Carlo optimization have been simplified to 3, instead of 4.
+2. The **moves** in the Monte Carlo optimization have been simplified to 3.
 3. A **new move** to insert and delete individual gaps has been added.
 4. The scoring function has been modified to a **continuous** function, maintaining the properties that the authors described.
-5. The **probability function** is normalized in synchronization with the optimization progression, to improce the convergence into a score maximum after some random exploration of the multidimensiona space.
+5. The **probability function** is normalized in synchronization with the optimization progression, to improve the convergence into a maximum score after some random exploration of the multidimensional alignment space.

 The algorithm performs similarly to other multiple structure alignment algorithms for most protein families.
 The parameters both for the pairwise aligner and the MC optimization can have an impact on the final result.
-There is not a unique set of parameters, because they usually depend on the specific case.
-Thus, trying some parameter combinations, keeping in mind the effect they produce in the score function, is a good practice when doing structure alignments.
+There is not a unique set of parameters, because they usually depend on the specific use case.
+Thus, trying some parameter combinations, keeping in mind the effect they produce in the score function, is a good practice when doing any structure alignment.

 BioJava class: [org.biojava.nbio.structure.align.multiple.mc.MultipleMcMain]
 (www.biojava.org/docs/api/org/biojava/nbio/structure/align/multiple/mc/MultipleMcMain.html)